bikeshedders/xchacha-rfc/xchacha.md

 ## Motivation for XChaCha20-Poly1305

+The nonce used by the original ChaCha20-Poly1305 is too short to safely use with random strings for long-lived keys.
+XChaCha20-Poly1305 does not have this restriction.

+By generating a subkey from a 128-bit nonce and the key, a reuse of only the latter 64 bits of the nonce isn't security-affecting, since the key (and thus, keystream) will be different.

+Assuming a secure random number generator, random 192-bit nonces should experience a single collision (with probability 50%) after roughly 2^96 messages (approximately 7.2998163e+28).
+A more conservative threshold (2^-32 chance of collision) still allows for 2^64 messages to be sent under a single key.

+Therefore, with XChaCha20-Poly1305, users can safely generate a random 192-bit nonce for each message and not worry about nonce-reuse vulnerabilities.

 As long as ChaCha20-Poly1305 is a secure AEAD cipher and ChaCha is a secure pseudorandom function (PRF), XChaCha20-Poly1305 is secure.

-The nonce used by the original ChaCha20-Poly1305 is too short to safely use with random strings for long-lived keys.

-With XChaCha20-Poly1305, users can safely generate a random 192-bit nonce for each message and not worry about nonce-reuse vulnerabilities.

 ## HChaCha20